wiki-girl/ollama_documents_raft.gov/README.md

     ```

 2.  **Configure Environment**
     Create your environment file from the example.
-This file manages application settings.

     ```bash
     cp .env.example .env